Mars & Avril: Domestic home media, streaming, and soundtrack

 The DVD of the film as well as the digital version on iTunes were released in Canada through Alliance Vivafilm on 19 March 2013, along with Benoît Charest's original soundtrack and the trailer music composed by Ramachandra Borcar.
 Following Charest's Félix win of Album of the Year on 22 October 2013 at the ADISQ Gala, a limited edition of 300 vinyl records were released by Simone Records as a nod to the retro-futuristic look of the film.

 International distribution

 In September 2013, Mars et Avril was sold to the U.S. and is now available on Amazon, on iTunes, on Google Play and on GaiamTV.
 The film is also available on iTunes in the UK, and all across Francophone Europe, among other digital platforms.

 Reception

-Commercial performance

-In February 2016, it was announced that the crew members, for the first time ever in their career, had received a cheque for a film they made with a deferred pay.
-An art-house indie film that makes its money back is probably a first in Quebec.
-This is thanks to the work of the American distributor, but mainly to Martin Villeneuve's TED Talk which attracts many viewers to see the film online on platforms such as iTunes and Amazon.